MattBabbage/Clean-Microservice-Showcase/README.md

 This is a Microservice created using the Minimal API Structure.

-It is a CRUD application for a 'travel social media company' to create posts/statuses publically with a location attached.
+It is a CRUD application for a 'travel social media company' to create posts/statuses publicly with a location attached.

 It Creates posts and attatches a location on creation based on IP.
 It also provides the other standard functionality which is expected of CRUD APIs.